tc-functors/docs/src/content/docs/introduction/concepts.md

 **Entity Abstraction**

 Entities can be thought of like atoms.
-They can be defined in a cloud-agnostic way. tc provides eight entities that are sufficient to build sophisticated serverless topologies.
+They are core cloud primitives which abstract away all the low-level details.
+Entities are defined in a cloud-agnostic way. tc provides eight entities that are sufficient to build sophisticated serverless topologies.

 **Namespacing**